New & Exciting at TUC

 News items updated

 Photobiomodulation is coming to TUC.
 The newest therapy for pelvic floor pain will soon be offered at The Urogynecology Center.
-The anticipated target date is May 2019.
+We will begin treating patients on June 21, 2019.
 We will be the first office involved in a multi-center trial using this new therapy for chronic myofascial pain.
 This is extremely exciting and will likely change how we manage chronic pelvic pain.

 - Dr. B. did a round table discussion “meet the experts“ at the 2015 annual AUGS meeting on the management of mesh complications.